Ad Hoc Support: Accessing Unmanaged Computers

 - The number of concurrent/active ad hoc support sessions is limited to one support session per user profile and five support sessions per company.

-- While the session is active, the Central user can access the remote computer any number of times via Remote Control, File Manager (Plus or Premier required) or the Dashboard (Plus or Premier required).
+- While the session is active, the Central user can access the remote computer any number of times via Remote Control, File Manager (former Central Plus or Central Premier subscription or a current Central Base plan is required) or the Dashboard (former Central Plus or Central Premier subscription or a current Central Base plan plus Insight module is required).

 - The session remains alive when the remote computer goes offline.

-- Ad hoc support cannot be used with computers already running the LogMeIn host software.
+- Ad hoc support cannot be used with computers already running the host software.